icaroharry/AEDS/README.md

 >=========================
 >=========================
 >
-> Antes de qualquer coisa, é necessário adicionar um container ao projeto.
-Os containers são como "quadros",onde os widgets vão ser postos por cima.
+> Containers
 >
 >>###1.1.Templates
->>Os templates são os "modelos" dos containers.
+>>The templates are the "models" of containers.
 >>> #### 1.1.1.developerStudio.html
 >>
 >>> #### 1.1.2. tabbed.html